Electronic Data Interchange: A complete guide to EDI

 Electronic Data Interchange, or EDI, is a standard format for exchanging business data electronically.
-It's also known as an electronic business process and can be used to exchange any type of information between businesses.
+It's also an electronic business process and can be used to exchange information between businesses.

 The EDI standards are defined by ANSI (American National Standards Institute) and EANCOM (Electronic Commerce Committee).
 Electronic data interchange allows businesses to exchange business information in a standardized format.
 This saves time and money by automating repetitive tasks such as order processing, invoicing, paying bills, and tracking deliveries.